Past copies of the GREEN’UN are available on request

 The decision to have a school uniform and P.E. kit was made by our whole school community including parents/carers, staff in the school and the children.

-• All pupils must wear a sweatshirt, cardigan or fleece that is embroidered with the Watercliffe Meadow logo. • Polo Shirts can be either sky blue or royal blue and these can be worn with or without the school logo • PLAIN black or grey trousers, tracksuit bottoms, shorts, pinafore or skirt (no denim) • Flat black shoes, or plain black or white trainers • Girls can wear a blue gingham dress in the summer.
+• All pupils must wear a sweatshirt, cardigan or fleece that is embroidered with the Watercliffe Meadow logo. • Polo Shirts can be either sky blue or royal blue and these can be worn with or without the school logo • PLAIN black or grey trousers, tracksuit bottoms, shorts, pinafore or skirt (no denim) • Sensible shoes • Girls can wear a blue gingham dress in the summer.
 It is important to put your child’s name on all of their clothes – with almost 500 children in school it is very difficult to identify lost clothing if it has no name on it!
-Uniform and name labels can always be ordered through the school office.
+Uniform can be ordered directly with our suppliers click here.

 Because our school is carpeted throughout and we have 500 children using our school every day, children will be expected to change into some indoor shoes when they go into their classrooms.
 Thesecan either be plimsolls, a pair of flat full slippers or flat sandals.

 All children must bring a PE Kit into which they will change into for PE lessons and lunchtime/after school clubs.
 This is really important for reasons of hygiene.
 Our PE kit is very simple: • Plain black shorts • Plain white t.shirt, with or without our school logo • Children must have appropriate footwear for outdoor PE – plimsolls or trainers • Plain black leggings or tracksuit bottoms for outdoor PE • Plain sweatshirt /tracksuit top for outdoor lessons